 - A UE configured for transmission of trigger type 0 SRS or of PUCCH configured by higher layers in the set of symbols in the slot, shall transmit trigger type 0 SRS or PUCCH configured by higher layers in the set of symbols of the slot if the UE does not detect a DCI format with CRC scrambled by C-RNTI that indicates to the UE to receive PDSCH or CSI-RS in the set of symbols in the slot; otherwise, the UE shall not transmit the trigger type 0 SRS or PUCCH in the set of symbols of the slot.

-For a set of symbols of a slot that are indicated as uplink by higher layer parameter UL-DL-configuration-common or, when provided, by higher layer parameter UL-DL-configuration-dedicated, the UE is not expected to be indicated by a DCI format with CRC scrambled by C-RNTI or be configured by higher layers to receive PDCCH, PDSCH, or CSI-RS in the set of symbols of the slot.
+For a set of symbols of a slot that are indicated as uplink by higher layer parameter UL-DL-configuration-common or, by higher layer parameter UL-DL-configuration-common-set2 if configured, or when provided, by higher layer parameter UL-DL-configuration-dedicated, the UE is not expected to be indicated by a DCI format with CRC scrambled by C-RNTI or be configured by higher layers to receive PDCCH, PDSCH, or CSI-RS in the set of symbols of the slot.

-For a set of symbols of a slot that are indicated as downlink by higher layer parameter UL-DL-configuration-common or, when provided, by higher layer parameter UL-DL-configuration-dedicated, the UE is not expected to be indicated by a DCI format with CRC scrambled by C-RNTI or be configured by higher layers to transmit PUSCH, PUCCH, PRACH, or SRS in the set of symbols of the slot.
+For a set of symbols of a slot that are indicated as downlink by higher layer parameter UL-DL-configuration-common or, by higher layer parameter UL-DL-configuration-common-set2 if configured, or when provided, by higher layer parameter UL-DL-configuration-dedicated, the UE is not expected to be indicated by a DCI format with CRC scrambled by C-RNTI or be configured by higher layers to transmit PUSCH, PUCCH, PRACH, or SRS in the set of symbols of the slot.

 If a UE is configured by higher layers with the parameter Slot-MainConfig, the UE shall determine the slot format for each slot over a number of slots as described in Subclause 11.1.1.